tus/tus-resumable-upload-protocol/protocol.md

 The `Tus-Resumable` header MUST be sent in every response and request except `OPTIONS` requests.
-Its value is a string set to the current version of the used tus resumable upload protocol by the client or server.
+Its value is a string set to the current version of the used tus resumable upload protocol by the Client or Server.

-If the client requests the use of a version which is not supported by the server latter one MUST return `412 Precondition Failed` without processing the request further.
+If the Client requests the use of a version which is not supported by the Server latter one MUST return `412 Precondition Failed` without processing the request further.

 #### Tus-Extension

-This header MUST be a comma-separated list of the extensions supported by the server.
+This header MUST be a comma-separated list of the extensions supported by the Server.
 If no extensions are supported `Tus-Extension` MAY be omitted.

 #### Tus-Max-Size

 The `Tus-Max-Size` header MUST be a non-negative integer indicating the maximum allowed size of a single fully uploaded file in bytes.
-If no hard-limit is presented or the server is not able to calculate it this header MUST be omitted.
+If no hard-limit is presented or the Server is not able to calculate it this header MUST be omitted.

 Requests violating this constraint MUST be responded to with the status code `413 Request Entity Too Large`.